Help StoryBoard Memphis stay in print! Read on.

 >Finally, we are transitioning StoryBoard Memphis into the nonprofit sector.
 As mentioned earlier, as more and more advertisers continue to abandon print advertising in favor of social media, print advertising revenues are decreasing each month.
 In addition, to increase our capacity – by hiring more associates and increasing our revenue streams – we are joining the hundreds of publishers across the nation that have already made the switch to nonprofit, allowing us to seek grant moneys and donations that we previously could not.

 Already this month, StoryBoard is proud to announce that almost a full dozen active and passionate Memphians have volunteered their time and experience to become the charter board members of this new adventure.
 Stay tuned for more announcements in the coming months.

 Subscribers, these adjustments do not change or dilute the purchase you made; rather, they allow us to deliver a more improved experience to you while also honoring our commitment to giving Memphis a quality print paper.
 And at less than $4 an issue, it is still a huge bargain.

 Help us keep it going!
-Please direct friends and neighbors to visit our website for the variety of options available to sponsors, advertisers, or new subscribers, so that we can improve our revenue stream and reach the readers who want, and need, a printed paper.
+Please direct friends and neighbors to visit our website for the variety of options available to sponsors, advertisers, or new subscribers, so that we can continue to improve our revenue streams and reach the readers who want, and need, a printed paper.
 Click here to subscribe to the monthly print journal of StoryBoard Memphis.
 Click here for inquiries into sponsorship.